Career opportunities a hop, skip and jump away for chemical engineering student's master’s program

-He also chose UA’s College of Engineering, he says, because it allowed him to integrate his studies in chemical engineering with polymer engineering, a field which is in “rapid development” and in which UA has a “strong background.”
+He also chose UA’s College of Engineering and Polymer Science, he says, because it allowed him to integrate his studies in chemical engineering with polymer engineering, a field which is in “rapid development” and in which UA has a “strong background.”

-Indeed, over the past two years of the master’s program, Cai has been able to take courses and do lab work in both fields, researching hydrogel synthesis, protein electrophoresis and cell and bacteria culturing.
+While getting his degree, Cai was able to do lab work in both fields, researching hydrogel synthesis, protein electrophoresis and cell and bacteria culturing.

-These experiences, he says, led to his current internship with MDH Research in Westerville, Ohio, where he is studying the relationship between the amyloid beta protein and Alzheimer’s disease.
+These experiences, he says, led to his internship with MDH Research in Westerville, Ohio, where he is studied the relationship between the amyloid beta protein and Alzheimer’s disease.

 Ultimately, he adds, these experiences have sharpened skills that are essential in the industry.

-“The lab experience I had in the last two semesters helped me extend my skill set, and lab skills are essential in chemical engineering-related jobs, especially in biochemical engineering industries,” Cai says.
+“The lab experience I had while at UA helped me extend my skill set, and lab skills are essential in chemical engineering-related jobs, especially in biochemical engineering industries,” Cai says.
 “Whereas in undergraduate school we learn general chemical engineering concepts, in graduate school we have the chance to work on more specialized lab and research projects.”

-And, with so many jobs nearby, this time he may not have to leap very far.
+And as it it turned out, with so many jobs nearby, this time he he did not have to leap very far.